alexandramilliron/Take-a-Walk/README.md

 ### Overview

-A app that allows users to plan a COVID-safe walk by providing information on a nearby trail, the weather, and restaurants/food trucks with outdoor seating.
+An app that allows users to plan a COVID-safe walk by providing information on a nearby trail, the weather, and restaurants/food trucks with outdoor seating.

 ### Technologies required (besides typical Hackbright tech stack)